thearchitector/tee-subprocess/README.md

 ### Async

 Internally, `tee_subprocess` utilizes `asyncio` to concurrently output and capture the subprocess logs.
 If an event loop is already running, `run` will return an awaitable coroutine.
 Otherwise, it will call `asyncio.run` for you.
-Practically, this means you can just treat `run` as a coroutine if you're in an async content; if you're not, just call it synchronously.
+Practically, this means you can just treat `run` as a coroutine if you're in an async context.

 ```python
 async def main():